 - 1 tablespoon mayonnaise (look for olive oil based or make your own of macadamia oil)

 - ½ celery stick, sliced

 - ½ avocado

-- Mix mashed sardines with onion, sun-dried tomatoes, mayonnaise, some lemon juice and black pepper.
-You can arrange everything around the sardines mixture on a plate or mix salad in a bowl and serve forshmak on top.
+- Mix the mashed sardines with the onions, sun-dried tomatoes, mayonnaise, some lemon juice and black pepper.
+You can arrange everything around the sardines mixture on a plate or mix the salad in a bowl and serve the sardine forshmak mixture on top.